 Source: APWG

-Additionally, October 2022 saw more than 100,000 unique email subject lines — the largest number that APWG has ever recorded.
+Additionally, for the first quarter of 2023, APWG saw more than 40,000 unique email subject lines every month.
 This shows that hackers are more likely than ever to tailor their approach rather than using the same template for every victim.

 2. Loaders are the most popular attack avenue

-Cofense’s Q1 2023 Intelligence Trends Review found that loaders remained the most common tool for phishing.
-Keyloggers and information stealers took second and third place, which is interesting considering that in 2019, almost 74 percent of phishing attacks involved credential phishing (stealing usernames and passwords).
+Cofense’s Q3 2023 Intelligence Trends Review found that loaders remained the most common tool for phishing.
+Other popular avenues include infected PDF files, keyloggers, and remote access tools.
+This variance is interesting considering that just five years ago, almost 74 percent of phishing attacks involved credential phishing (stealing usernames and passwords).

 These attacks can be difficult to stop as the emails typically show no signs of being malicious.
 Many originate from hijacked business email accounts, a tactic known as business email compromise or BEC.
-Plus, attackers often go a step further and host fake login pages (phishing sites) on Microsoft Azure custom domains.
-For example, these could end in “windows.net,” making the site seem legitimate and the scam even more difficult to spot.
+Plus, attackers often go a step further and host fake login pages (phishing sites).
+For example, these could end in “.windows.net,” making the site seem legitimate and the scam even more difficult to spot.

 3. Spear phishing emails are the most popular targeted attack vector